taatuut/clear-agnostic/README.md

 The name of this repo is an anagram for Solace Tracing and this time the anagram actually makes sense.

+Background
+---

+In folder `docs` you find file `SolacePubSub+DistributedTracingDemo.pdf` describing the setup, and file `SolacePubSub+DistributedTracingDemo.pdf` with an introduction on Solace PubSub+ Distributec Tracing.

 Setup
 ---